Algafix/PEfile_infection/README.md

 ## Malware PE file infection

-Compile only the 32 bits version (x86).
 It will only work with 32 bits applications.
+Windows SDK Version 10.0
+Toolset VS2019(v142)
+ISO C++17